NiffyArikemi22/Lita-Capstone-Project-2--Customer-Segmentation-for-a-Subscription-Service/README.md

 ![CustomersData png 2](https://github.com/user-attachments/assets/00f19a88-b980-4dec-83c0-b2e5cdfe364a)

-### Key Insights the Dashboard Could Reveal:
+### Key Insights the Dashboard Revealed:
 1. *Customer Segmentation*: Identifies which subscription types have the highest customer count and revenue.
 2. *Trends in Cancellations*: Tracks the impact of cancellations over time, helping businesses focus on retention efforts.
 3. *Revenue Trends*: Shows how revenue has evolved, revealing seasonality or long-term trends.
 4. *Growth and Acquisition*: Visualizes customer growth over time, helping businesses understand their acquisition rate.
 5. *Top Customers*: Pinpoints top customers by revenue, which can help in targeted sales or retention strategies.

-This dashboard design provides a comprehensive view of the customer and subscription landscape, while the interactivity of slicers gives users the flexibility to analyze different segments or time periods.
+This dashboard design provides a comprehensive view of the customer and subscription landscape, while the interactivity of slicers gives the flexibility to analyze different segments or time periods.

 ### Conclusion